-8.3 Control measures
+- 8.3 Control measures - 8.3.1 International

-8.3.1 International

 Other than CITES we are not aware of any specific international control measures for Tympanuchus cupido attwateri.
-However, our domestic regulation of the species prohibits (among other things) import, export, and shipment in foreign commerce by persons subject to U.S. jurisdiction of the species without a permit.
+However, domestic regulation of the subspecies prohibits (among other things) import, export, and shipment in foreign commerce of the subspecies by persons subject to U.S. jurisdiction without a permit.